AFLplusplus/LibAFL/fuzzers/binary_only/tinyinst_simple/README.md

 ## Run with cargo-make
 Or, you can simply run it using cargo-make
 1. If on Windows, open up a developer powershell so that you have access to cl (Windows Default Compiler)
-2. Run `cargo make run` to run the fuzzer
+2. Run `just run` to run the fuzzer